Skip to main content

 About pregnancy

-If you are trying for a baby or think you might have conceived, you'll probably be on the watch for pregnancy signs.
-Small changes in the way you feel both physically and emotionally can be detected as early as a week after conception; and some women report 'feeling pregnant' long before their changing hormone levels are picked up on a test.
+If you are trying for a baby or think you might be pregnant, you'll probably be on the watch for pregnancy signs.
+Small changes in the way you feel both physically and emotionally can be detected as early as a week after conception.
+Some women say they feel pregnant long before their changing hormone levels are picked up on a test.

 Who should take this quiz?